 Read And Do Your Research!

-You may not be the one who is actually carrying the baby, but you’re still going to be the parent of your child.
-So it’s very important to get ahead and get involved in the experience.
+You may not be the one carrying the baby, but you’re still going to be the parent of your child.
+So it’s vital to get ahead and get involved in the experience.

-Just like you would do to prepare for any big moment in your life, doing your research is one of the most efficient ways to get some insight into fatherhood.
-There are so many dad books, articles, and blogs out there that will give you the information you need to feel prepared -- and simply just know what to expect.
+Like you would do to prepare for any significant moment in your life, doing your research is one of the most efficient ways to get some insight into fatherhood.
+So many dad books, articles, and blogs will give you the information you need to feel prepared -- and just know what to expect.

-Educating yourself about many things from how to change a diaper or how to keep your baby safe will make you feel more at ease and more excited too!
+Educating yourself about many things, from how to change a diaper or how to keep your baby safe, will make you feel more at ease and more excited too!
 One important tip is to research things about pregnancy itself, which will give you a better idea of how the mother is doing.
-Being aware of common pregnancy symptoms, discomforts, breastfeeding, foods to avoid, and the labour process will help you be a part of the pregnancy and make the mother feel more comfortable as well.
+Being aware of common pregnancy symptoms, discomforts, breastfeeding, foods to avoid, and the labour process will help you be a part of the pregnancy and make the mother feel more comfortable.

 Get healthy… And Stay Healthy!

 Now is your chance for some me time!
-Once your baby arrives, your workout routine and other activities aren’t going to come as a first priority anymore.
+Once your baby arrives, your workout routine and other activities are no longer the priority.
 Take advantage of the time you have right now to get yourself into shape and achieve any of the goals you have set out for yourself.

-It’s also important to get healthy for the sake of your baby, and their health.
-If you smoke, it’s a good idea to try to quit that habit.
-Exposure to smoke during pregnancy can be harmful and can increase the chances of health defects in newborn babies.
+It’s also important to get healthy for your baby and their health.
+If you smoke, it’s a good idea to quit that habit.
+Exposure to smoke during pregnancy can be harmful and increase the chances of health defects in newborn babies.

 Take a moment to think about your eating habits.
 Do you watch what you eat and eat energy-fueling foods?
 Well, get used to it.
-Once you have your baby, you’re gonna need all the energy and strength you can get.
-Eating well now will prepare you for the long days and nights that you will experience during parenthood.
-Adding foods that are more rich in fibre and immune-boosting will add that extra kick in your meals and in your overall day.
+Once you have your baby, you’ll need all the energy and strength.

 You’re going to be someone your child looks up to.
-As a father, the health and safety of your baby is the most important thing… so start with your own!
+As a father, the health and safety of your baby is the essential thing… so start with your own!